Chart Color Schemes

 Population growth drivers in Gympie - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch's analysis indicates Gympie - South's population was approximately 9,003 as of Nov 2025.
-This figure represents a growth of 1,442 people (19.1%) since the 2021 Census, which recorded a population of 7,561.
-The increase is inferred from ABS's estimated resident population of 8,624 in June 2024 and an additional 594 validated new addresses post-Census.
-This results in a density ratio of 336 persons per square kilometer, offering significant space per person and potential for further development.
-Gympie - South's growth since the 2021 Census outperformed non-metro areas (8.8%) and the national average, positioning it as a regional growth leader.
-Interstate migration contributed approximately 82.4% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Gympie - South's population is approximately 9,003 as of November 2025.
+This figure represents a growth of 1,442 people (19.1%) since the 2021 Census, which reported a population of 7,561.
+The increase is inferred from the estimated resident population of 8,624 in June 2024 and an additional 594 validated new addresses since the Census date.
+This results in a population density ratio of 336 persons per square kilometer.
+Gympie - South's growth rate exceeded that of non-metro areas (8.8%) and the national average, making it a regional growth leader.
+Interstate migration contributed approximately 82.4% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Considering projected demographic shifts, a population increase of just below the median of regional areas nationally is expected by 2041, with the area projected to expand by 1,080 persons, reflecting an increase of 7.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Based on projected demographic shifts, a population increase of just below the median of regional areas nationally is expected by 2041, with an expansion of 1,080 persons reflecting a total increase of 7.8% over 17 years.

 Frequently Asked Questions - Population